NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

    :name: skysat-stereo-example
    :alt: SkySat stereo example

    The colorized bundle adjustment camera reprojection errors (pointmap.csv) overlaid on top of the Copernicus 30 m DEM for Grand Mesa, Colorado, before optimization (left) and after (right).
+Plotted with ``stereo_gui``.
 Maximum shade of red is reprojection error of at least 5 pixels.
 The same set of clean interest points was used in both plots.
 It can be seen that while bundle adjustment changes the cameras very little, it makes a very big difference in how consistent the cameras become.

 The camera positions and orientations (the latter in NED coordinates)